kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 The culmination of our efforts was the launch of an upgraded "interactionRCS" package on CRAN.
 This upgrade has notably refined the interpretation and presentation of regression models, particularly those that entail interactions with continuous covariates via restricted cubic splines.
 Our research product now significantly aids users in deciphering and applying complex statistical models.

-**Please visit our CRAN Package [InteractionRCS](https://cran.r-project.org/web/packages/interactionRCS/index.html) here.
+**Please visit our CRAN Package [here](https://cran.r-project.org/web/packages/interactionRCS/index.html).
 We hope our package will contribute meaningfully to your research and look forward to your feedback.**